-As described in section H.16.1.8 there are no formal requirements for the preparation of decommissioning plans for spent nuclear fuel facilities whilst in operation.
-There are however some generic and general decommissioning plans which have been prepared as part of the basis for the nuclear power utilities' cost estimates for dismantling and final disposal of spent fuel and radioactive waste (see section H.13.2.2).
+As described in section H.16.1.8 requirements for the preparation of decommissioning plans for spent nuclear fuel facilities has been introduced in the revised SKI regulations SKIFS 2004:1.
+So far only generic and general decommissioning plans have been prepared as part of the basis for the nuclear power utilities' cost estimates for dismantling and final disposal of spent fuel and radioactive waste (see section H.14.2.2).